UniversalDependencies/docs/_cop/dep/obl-unmarked.md

 udver: '2'
 ---

-This relation is a subtype of the [obl]() relation, which captures cases where a noun phrase is used as an adverbial modifier in a sentence, without a preposition indicating its oblique status:
+This relation is a subtype of the [obl]() relation, replacing the deprecated `:npmod` subtype, which captures cases where a noun phrase is used as an adverbial modifier in a sentence, without a preposition indicating its oblique status:

 Used for non-reflexive pronouns used adverbially (i.e. regular pronouns):